Easy Chicken Noodle Soup

 - 1 tablespoon vegetable oil

-- 8 cups chicken broth (preferably not low-sodium), best quality
+- 8 cups chicken broth, preferably not low-sodium, best quality such as Swanson

 - 1 medium yellow onion, chopped